 IBERIAN HORSE

 Refers to a series of horse breeds originating from the Iberian Peninsula.
-The two main are the Lusitano and the Andalusian.
+The two main breeds are the Lusitano and the Andalusian.
 The Lusitano horse originates from Portugal and Spain, named after the Roman region of Lusitania.
-They were once considered the same breed and shared a registry until 1960 when they were classified as separate breeds.
+They were once considered the same breed and shared a registry until 1966 when they were classified as separate breeds.
 The Lusitano horse became distinct when King John V of Portugal created a cavalry of Portuguese horses, importing mares and stallions from Spain to form the Alter Real breed.

 The list is composed of 16 breeds officially recognized by the Spanish Ministry of Agriculture, Fisheries and Food, and other native horse breeds, including traditional ancient breeds, both historical and current, that do not have official recognition by the ministry.
 There are also 4 Portuguese breeds.